Film Stars Don't Die in Liverpool

-Film Stars Don't Die in Liverpool is a 2017 biographical romantic drama film directed by Paul McGuigan and starring Annette Bening and Jamie Bell, with a cast that includes Vanessa Redgrave and Julie Walters.
+Film Stars Don't Die in Liverpool is a 2017 biographical romantic drama film directed by Paul McGuigan and starring Annette Bening and Jamie Bell, with Vanessa Redgrave and Julie Walters.
 It is based on the memoir of the same name by Peter Turner, which tells of his relationship with Academy Award-winning American actress Gloria Grahame in 1970s Liverpool and, some years later, her death from stomach cancer.

 The film premiered at the Telluride Film Festival on 1 September 2017.
 It was released in the United Kingdom on 16 November by Lionsgate and in the United States on 29 December by Sony Pictures Classics.
 At the 71st British Academy Film Awards, it received three nominations: Best Actress (Bening), Best Actor (Bell) and Best Adapted Screenplay.
-The film was a box office flop, grossing $4 million against a production budget of $10 million, but received generally positive reviews.
+The film received generally positive reviews.

-Synopsis
+Plot

-In media res, in October 1981, Gloria Grahame is playing the role of Amanda in The Glass Menagerie in Lancaster and takes ill.
+In medias res, in October 1981, Gloria Grahame is playing the lead role, Amanda, in The Glass Menagerie in Lancaster and takes ill.
 She calls upon a former lover, Peter Turner, who reluctantly takes her to his parents' home in Liverpool to recuperate.